The Akatarawa Forest is the largest public space available in the Wellington region for off-road motorised recreation.

 Good news!
 You can now get your trail biking permits instantly.
 We have received a lot of feedback over the years from our trail bikers.
 One of the things you wanted was instant permits and for us to make it easier to find these on our website.
 We have been working hard behind the scenes to make this happen for you.
-Just click on "Apply for trail biking permit", select the permit you want, complete your details and your permit will be emailed back to you within minutes.
+Just click on "Apply for trail biking permit", set up or log in to your MyGW account, select the permit you want, and your permit will be emailed back to you within minutes.

 Permits can now only be applied for via our website and are no longer available in paper format or from the Upper Hutt office.